 Babbacombe Beach Road and Oddicombe Hill Road were constructed by unemployed persons in the 1800’s.
 These two roads were often referred to as “the relief” roads.
 Beach Road admitted carriage traffic in 1870.
 Before this it must have been both tedious and difficult to negotiate this road, especially in rainy conditions.
 No real change even now.

-The Terrace, opposite the Theatre, originally The Babbacombe Bay Hotel became the Continental and any number of names; Churchill’s, Wilson’s and Marley’s.
+Opposite the Theatre, originally The Babbacombe Bay Hotel became the Continental and any number of names; Churchill’s, Wilson’s and Marley’s.
 Kim’s Cavern and the John Lee.
+It is now called Hamilton’s.
 The Babbacombe Inn follows, previously a villa called The Grange which became a restaurant of the same name.
 The row of Victorian cottages, Prospect Terrace, hide the older cottages built behind, the two are linked as one, the thickness of the walls as one walks from the front to the back of the house is all that gives the game away.
 All are residential except the last being Angels previously the Tea Rose.
 Next, Babbacombe Bay terrace, once all residential are now businesses of one kind or another, again having as many changes of names.
 The terraces are numbered Babbacombe Downs Road properties now.
 The Babbacombe Bay Hotel has returned!

 The Royal Hotel…….the first purpose built hotel in the area by Henry Turner in 1863 still stands and looks similar now as it did then.
 The Babbacombe Hotel previously named The Sefton built in the 1930’s to replace the Victorian villa Sefton Hall is very Art Deco in design, box shaped and although it was different from most of the other buildings, it still had its place.
 Erskine orphanage stood next door from 1860 to 1960.
 The Babbacombe Hotel has extended into the land between and then into the house, the Victorian roof of Erskines is just visible jutting out on the right hand side.
 Morningside, Oddicombe Hall and further along the Sunningdale Holiday Apartments was formerly called “Ferny Bank”, it was a hostel for working single girls.
 From the late 19th Century to 1950’s the local Babbacombe boys would hang around outside hoping to get a date with one of the ‘Skinner girls’.
 Another large villa next door, now the Norcliffe Hotel was until the 1950’s Villa Norcliffe.